-- Farmers and agricultural workers demonstrate strength and resilience in the face of many challenges and hardships. - Recent events-weather, tariffs, trade issues-exacerbate the stress this population feels. - There are multiple points of leverage in rural communities that can be used to prevent death by suicide among farmers and agricultural workers. - Extension agents are a promising point of intervention, but need education and support to be comfortable and effective in promoting suicide prevention strategies.
+- Farmers and agricultural workers demonstrate strength and resilience in the face of many challenges and hardships. - Many factors-weather, commodity prices, farming costs-exacerbate the stress this population feels. - Women may be experiencing this stress differently than men. - A large number of people are not confident they could help someone under great stress/thinking of suicide. - There are multiple points of leverage in rural communities that can be used to prevent death by suicide among farmers and agricultural workers. - There are many promising avenues to reach farmers and farm communities with information on stress management and promoting suicide prevention strategies.